 In 2006-2009, Andrey was a postdoctoral fellow, professor, and member at the Society of Fellows in the Humanities at Columbia University in New York.
 In 2009-2011, he was a Newton international fellow at the British Academy and a professor and research fellow at the University of Sheffield.
 In 2011-2012, he taught at the Council for International Educational Exchange and the Faculty of Philology at Saint Petersburg State University.

 Since 2012, Andrey has been a professor at the SKOLKOVO Education Development Center at the Moscow School of Management SKOLKOVO, which specializes in teaching leaders of the Russian universities interested in their strategic development.
 At SKOLKOVO, Andrey led project work in several integrated programs and participated in strategic sessions for the leaders of the Russian universities from Kaliningrad to Vladivostok.
 His capstone project in this position was the original online course titled Universities: Transformational Governance, which several thousand leaders and staff members of the Russian universities have completed.

-In 2016, I took up a position of a founding director of the School of Advanced Studies at the University of Tyumen, which gave me an opportunity to implement some of the ideas I developed over many years of working in and with research universities.
+In 2016, Andrey became a founding director of the School of Advanced Studies at the University of Tyumen.
+At SAS, Andrey could implement many ideas that he had formed over the years of work in and with Russian and foreign research universities.